seanbell/opensurfaces-segmentation-ui/README.md

 1. Install dependencies (coffee-script, django, django compressor, ua parser):
 <pre>
-sudo ./setup-demo.sh
+./django-setup-demo.sh
 </pre>

 2. Start the local webserver:
 <pre>
-./run-demo.sh
+./django-run-demo.sh
 </pre>

 3. Open a web browser and visit `localhost:8000`

-The demo should also work on Mac and Windows.
-You will have to look at `setup-demo.sh` and run the equivalent commands for your system.
+To get the demo to work on Mac and Windows, you will have to look at `setup-demo.sh` and run the equivalent commands for your system.

-After drawing 6 polygons, the submit button will show you the POST data.
+After drawing 6 polygons, the submit button will show you the POST data that would have been sent to the server.

-## Run without Django (Any Linux)
+## Run without Django (Linux or Mac)

 To set up the static files (js, css, img) and then start a local python-based webserver, run `./python-run-demo.sh` and then visit the printed URL (usually `0.0.0.0:8000`).

-If running without django, the submit button will simply generate an error.
+To get the demo to work on Windows, you will have to look at `setup-demo.sh` and run the equivalent commands for your system.

 ## Project Notes